AlgoTradingHub/theplatform-book/source/tutorial.md

 ## Boolean values and vectors

 Boolean values are often produced by relational verbs.
-0 and 1's correspond to false and true values respectively.
+0 and 1's correspond to false and true values, respectively.
 O has following relational verbs - &lt, >, >=, &lt=, =, &lt>.
 All of them are fully-atomic, that is, both left and right arguments go through nested structures.

 ```o
 o)(1;2 3 4;5)>(1;2;4)